-You have two options:
+You have three options:

 - 1) Encrypt the entire USB flash drive.
-However, you will not be able run VeraCrypt from the USB flash drive. - Note: Windows does not support multiple partitions on USB flash drives. - 2) Create a VeraCrypt file container on the USB flash drive (for information on how to do so, see the chapter Beginner's Tutorial).
-If you leave enough space on the USB flash drive (choose an appropriate size for the VeraCrypt container), you will also be able to store VeraCrypt on the USB flash drive (along with the container not in the container) and you will be able to run VeraCrypt from the USB flash drive (see also the chapter Portable Mode).
+However, you will not be able run VeraCrypt from the USB flash drive. - 2) Create two or more partitions on your USB flash drive.
+Leave the first partition non encrypted and encrypt the other partition(s).
+You can store VeraCrypt on the first partition in order to run it directly from the USB flash drive.
+Note: Windows can only access the primary partition of a USB flash drive, nevertheless the extra partitions remain accessible through VeraCrypt. - 3) Create a VeraCrypt file container on the USB flash drive (for information on how to do so, see the chapter Beginner's Tutorial).
+If you leave enough space on the USB flash drive

+(choose an appropriate size for the VeraCrypt container), you will also be able to store VeraCrypt on the USB flash drive (along with the container - not in the container) and you will be able to run VeraCrypt from the USB flash drive (see also the chapter Portable Mode).